Academic year: 2022/2023

 Prof. Giuliano Zanchi (Coordinator for the Economics and Business curriculum: firstname.lastname@example.org);

 Prof.ssa Valeria Maggian (Coordinator for the Economics, Markets and Finance curriculum, email@example.com);

 Italian and English

-Regarding the available spaces, there are 30 spots reserved for non-EU students, of which 4 spaces are reserved for Chinese students, living in China, studying under the Marco Polo Project.
+Quota reserved to non-EU students residing outside Italy: 30 seats, of which 8 are reserved for Chinese students living in China, under the Marco Polo Project.

 As well as passing an admissions test, the degree program requires adequate initial preparation: each program defines the knowledge that it is necessary for students to possess in order to successfully carry out the program.